-And as with any success story (which isn't yours) rather than rejoice in other's glory, it's often more fun to look at all the moments it hasn't all gone to plan.
-So let's all try to bolster our lagging self esteem, and forget our own inadequacies for a few minutes, as we look at Microsoft's biggest failures.
+As with any success story (which isn't yours), it's often more fun to look at all the moments it hasn't all gone to plan.
+So let's all try to bolster our lagging self-esteem, and forget our own inadequacies for a few minutes, as we look at Microsoft's biggest failures.

 This decision to axe quite so quickly could have been down to Microsoft wanting to concentrate on the then imminent Windows Phone 7, but this theory is being kind to a handset that clearly did not appeal to its target market - hip teens and twenty-somethings.

-It's not all together clear what caused the failure of the Kin, but a mixture of delays due to prevarication over the OS used, and subsequent lack of the important budget pricing by the agreed carrier, meant that this wasn't one of Microsoft's finest hours.
+It's not altogether clear what caused the failure of the Kin, but a mixture of delays due to prevarication over the OS used, and subsequent lack of the important budget pricing by the agreed carrier, meant that this wasn't one of Microsoft's finest hours.

 BOB 1.0 (Yes, that was the only version)

-No, BOB didn't fail due it's really bad name - although it probably helped (a good, solid name if you're a homo sapiens, but not so great for a piece of software) - no, the name was a symptom of a wider issue - a poor concept executed poorly.
+No, BOB didn't fail due to its really bad name - although it probably helped (a good, solid name if you're a homo sapiens, but not so great for a piece of software).
+No, the name was a symptom of a wider issue - a poor concept executed poorly.

 Released in 1995, the BOB user interface aimed to offer a non-technical option for those new to the whole computing thing.

-Launched in late 2006, Microsoft clearly had hopes that it would be a competitor to the iPod; research group NPD stated in 2009 that it had a depressing 2 per cent share of the PMP market - very much in the shadow of the iPod's 70 per cent.
+Launched in late 2006, Microsoft clearly had hopes that it would be a competitor to the iPod; research group NPD stated in 2009 that it had a depressing 2 percent share of the media player market - very much in the shadow of the iPod's 70 per cent.

-This is a bonus, as to be fair we could have included Clippit in our roundup of Microsoft's BOB - as similar tech was used to guide people through the glaringly obvious tasks.
-It was born into Microsoft Office versions 97 to 2003, and after poor feedback Microsoft turned the default to off, whereby it was taken out completely by the time Office 2007 came along.
+The Office Assistant was part of Microsoft Office versions 97 to 2003, and after poor feedback Microsoft turned the default to off.
+And it was taken out completely by the time Office 2007 came along.

-It is possible that Clippy has been blamed for more causes of office rage then any other contributing factor, and subsequently Clippit is a failure for the simple reason that nobody likes being told what to do by a paperclip - especially a smarmy virtual one.
+It is possible that Clippy has been blamed for more causes of office rage than any other contributing factor, and subsequently, Clippit is a failure for the simple reason that nobody likes being told what to do by a paperclip - especially a smarmy virtual one.